|

 grass, a

-place was alive, more wet than humid now.
+place was alive, more wet than humid.

 He switched his A/V

-sensors on and captured the sound of insects, mating calls and
+recorders on and captured the sound of insects, mating calls and

-tree dwelling species everywhere.
+numerous tree dwelling species.

 zu nie achtgeben!"
 "You can never be too careful."